cboettig/nonparametric-bayes/BUGS/step_ahead_plots.md

----
-layout: page
----## One-step ahead predictor plots and forecasting plots
+## One-step ahead predictor plots and forecasting plots

 Set our usual plotting options for the notebook